Watering

 3. 3

-After watering for the underwatering case, hold off on the next watering until most of the pot — roughly three-quarters of the way down — has dried out again; this species tolerates and expects longer dry stretches than the once-the-surface-dries habit most owners default to.
-The plant should fully recover its upright posture.
-If it does not recover within 24 hours, inspect roots despite the soil having been dry — dehydration may have caused some root damage in severe cases.
+After watering for the underwatering case, hold off on the next watering until most of the pot — roughly three-quarters of the way down — has dried out again.
+This species tolerates and, in a sense, expects longer dry stretches than the surface-dries-so-water-again habit many owners default to.

 Prevention

-• Check soil moisture on a weekly rhythm rather than watching the surface — this plant wants most of the pot dried down before its next drink
+• Check soil moisture on a weekly rhythm rather than watching only the surface — this plant wants most of the pot dried down before its next drink

 Quick Summary